 PQQ Side Effects & Precautions

-Animal models indicate that side effects from short-term PQQ supplementation are rare and unlikely to occur unless consumed in extremely high doses.
-The long-term effects of PQQ supplementation have not yet been studied in humans.
+Side effects from short-term PQQ supplementation are rare and unlikely to occur unless consumed in extremely high doses.

 PQQ supplements have not been tested for safety in women who are pregnant or breastfeeding, so it is best to stick to food sources if you are pregnant or nursing.

 If you are taking a PQQ supplement, it is important to follow the recommended daily quantity to take.

 Combining PQQ & CoQ10

 PQQ and CoQ10 are effective alone but may be stronger together.
 Ubiquinone — otherwise known as CoQ10 — is a vitamin-like substance the body needs to convert fats and sugars into cellular energy.
 Like PQQ, CoQ10 is an antioxidant that supports mitochondrial health.
 I recommend Global Healing Center’s CoQ10 & BioPQQ® with Shilajit — a synergistic blend of antioxidants that protect your mitochondria — tiny energy-producers inside your cells.

 When paired together, these molecules promoted healthy cognitive function even better than each alone.[21, 22] People who took PQQ and CoQ10 together performed better on visual and verbal memory tests than either supplement alone.
 It appears that this combination may boost memory and attention span.

 Points to Remember

 PQQ has a positive impact on your health and well-being because it appears to promote the production of new mitochondria in the body.
 Your body needs healthy mitochondria for optimal health — this is particularly important with age.
 Also, thanks to its antioxidant properties, PQQ does battle with free radicals in your body, promoting better health.